 If you are concerned about any aspect of security, you should draw it to the attention of the Porters.
 Report all crimes and suspicious persons or incidents as soon as possible.
 Even if you are in doubt, you should still do so, as this helps the Porters draw together a picture of site security from varied sources.
-The Porters offer an annual presentation on security to new undergraduate students which you are required to attend.
+The Porters offer an annual presentation on security to new undergraduate students which incoming students are required to attend.
+Finally, it is recommended you store the Porters' Lodge number (which reroutes to the duty phone out of hours for access) in your personal device during your time here - 01223 335846.